Jelly-RDF/jvm-benchmarks/README.md

 The scripts assume you are using the `stream-mixed-rdfstar` profile of RiverBench – if you are using a different profile, you will need to modify the `DATASETS` variable in the scripts accordingly.
 Same goes for any changes to benchmark parameters.

-- `./scripts/size.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
+- `./scripts/flat_size.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
-  - Runs the serialization size benchmark.
+  - Runs the serialization size benchmark for flat RDF streams (streams of triples/quads).
+This benchmark runs with both Jena and RDF4J.
   - `[path-to-java-executable]` is the path to the Java executable to use.
 For example: `/usr/bin/java`.
   - `[path-to-benchmark-jar]` is the path to the compiled benchmark JAR (see: [Compiling](#compiling)).
   - `[directory-with-datasets]` is the directory with the downloaded datasets (see: [Downloading the datasets](#downloading-the-datasets)).
+- `./scripts/grouped_size.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
+  - Runs the serialization size benchmark for grouped RDF streams (streams of graphs/datasets).
+This benchmark runs with both Jena and RDF4J.
 - `./scripts/flat_ser_des.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
+  - Runs the serialization/deserialization throughput benchmark for flat RDF streams (streams of RDF triples or quads).
+This benchmark runs only with Jena.
+- `./scripts/flat_ser_des_rdf4j.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
-  - Runs the serialization/deserialization speed benchmark for flat RDF streams (streams of RDF triples or quads).
+  - Runs the serialization/deserialization throughput benchmark for flat RDF streams (streams of RDF triples or quads).
+This benchmark runs only with RDF4J.
 - `./scripts/grouped_ser_des.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
   - Runs the serialization/deserialization speed benchmark for grouped RDF streams (streams of RDF graphs or datasets).
+This benchmark runs only with Jena.
+- `./scripts/grouped_ser_des_rdf4j.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets]`
+  - Runs the serialization/deserialization speed benchmark for grouped RDF streams (streams of RDF graphs or datasets).
+This benchmark runs only with RDF4J.
 - `./scripts/grpc_throughput.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets] [server-port]`
-  - Runs the end-to-end throughput benchmark using gRPC.
+  - Runs the end-to-end throughput benchmark using gRPC, on Jena.
   - If you want to emulate specific network conditions for your benchmark (e.g., limited bandwidth, increased latency), see the section on network emulation below.
   - `[server-port]` is the port on which the gRPC server will listen and the gRPC client will connect to.
 If you want to use network emulation, set this to a port that you have configured in the network emulation script.
 - `./scripts/grpc_latency.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets] [server-port]`
-  - Runs the end-to-end latency benchmark using gRPC.
+  - Runs the end-to-end latency benchmark using gRPC, on Jena.
 - `./scripts/kafka_throughput.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets] [broker-port-for-producer] [broker-port-for-consumer]`
-  - Runs the end-to-end throughput benchmark using Apache Kafka.
+  - Runs the end-to-end throughput benchmark using Apache Kafka, on Jena.
   - This script requires a running Kafka cluster.
 See the section on running Kafka below.
   - `[kafka-broker-port]` is the port on which the Kafka broker is listening.
 If you want to use network emulation, set this to a port that you have configured in the network emulation script.
 - `./scripts/kafka_latency.sh [path-to-java-executable] [path-to-benchmark-jar] [directory-with-datasets] [broker-port-for-producer] [broker-port-for-consumer]`
-  - Runs the end-to-end latency benchmark using Apache Kafka.
+  - Runs the end-to-end latency benchmark using Apache Kafka, on Jena.
   - This script requires a running Kafka cluster.
 See the section on running Kafka below.

 ### Running Kafka